 A full Business Case has been received and considered.
-The Group is of sound grounding and can provide an enhanced asset to benefit both the residents and the wider community.
+The Group is of sound grounding and can maintain the Site to benefit both the residents and the wider community.

 (vi) Details of the proposed terms of the transaction which will ensure that the disposal will contribute to the achievement or improvement of the social, economic, and environmental wellbeing of the area.